MizaGBF/GBFAP/readme.md

 1. Copy/Download/Clone this repo.
 2. Setup your CORS Proxy of choise.
 Make sure its own CORS policy only allows access from your website.
 [CORS Anywhere](https://github.com/Rob--W/cors-anywhere) is an option, or you can use my custom solution, [GBFCP](https://github.com/MizaGBF/GBFCP) (Be sure to modify its CORS Url).
 3. Change the `corsProxy` in the configuration to the address of your proxy.
-4. If you aren't using [GBFCP](https://github.com/MizaGBF/GBFCP), you might need to change `testUri` to another path.
-Any file the Proxy is able to fetch is fine.
-This is to test if the Proxy is working.
-If you don't need it, set it to null.
+4. You might need to change `testUri` to another path in the configuration, or to `null` if you don't wish for the player to test if the proxy is alive.

+If you require a CORS Proxy, there are many alternatives.
+Here are my own:
+- [GBFCP](https://github.com/MizaGBF/GBFCP), the original that I used for many years.
+It works in Python and is intended for small servers with a limited amount of memory.
+You might want to update the `origin` variable to your domain, along with the maximum usable memory `MAX_CACHE_SIZE_BYTES`.
+- In the `tools\CF_proxy` folder, there is a minimalist proxy usable with [Cloudflare Workers](https://developers.cloudflare.com/workers/).

 ### Hosting the Assets
 > [!CAUTION]